 For the Ph.D.
 Degree

 For the Bus.D.
 Degree

 For the Eng.D.
 Degree

 For the Ed.D.
 Degree

+Doctoris in Philosophia

 Doctoris in Negotiis

 Doctoris in Ingeniaria

 Doctoris in Educatione

 For the Med.Sc.D.
 Degree

 Doctoris in Scientiis Medicinis